thanasisn/SDR_enhancement_LAP/article/article_doc.md

 $\text{GHI}_{\text{ref}}$ in relation to the measured GHI for different levels of atmospheric clearness, by using in the RTM the monthly climatological AOD and WC, less their respective standard deviations.
-These values represent typical atmosphere in Thessaloniki, with lower than average load of aerosols and humidity, which are the main factor that attenuate the GHI, excluding clouds.
+These values represent typical atmosphere in Thessaloniki with lower than average load of aerosols and humidity, which are the main factor that attenuate the GHI, excluding clouds.
 With this approach the simulated $\text{GHI}_{\text{ref}}$ should be generally greater than the